Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/Workflow_to_Determine_Escape_Scores/Workflow/scores_and_visualization/README.md

 ```
 Finally, add tab-separated headers (barcode  mutation  count) for each of these files.

 Now that we have the input files formatted correctly, we are ready to calculate escape scores and to visualize the data.
-We run these steps in an escape subdirectory.